- Great color AMOLED screen

 We'll talk about software in two ways; on the watch and off it.
 Off the watch, you're dealing with Garmin's Connect to set up and sync data and features over to Epix 2.

 You also additionally have the Connect IQ Store, where you can download and install apps, data fields, widgets, and watch faces.
 Apps do seem to take a mini-age to get them installed and onto the watch.
 This is no Apple App store or Google Play Store, that's for sure.

 Meanwhile, Garmin Connect remains as busy an app as ever and if you've never used a Garmin before, it could feel overwhelming.

 Many of the insights and metrics are hidden in the dropdown menu, but Garmin still could simplify the core experience to make it less daunting for newcomers to use.
 It's worth spending some time getting to know just how many things you have at your disposal on the Epix in the app and the watch.

 The experience of the software on the watch is largely shaped by Garmin's approach to adding AMOLED screens on its Venu watches.
-It decided to tweak the UI to cater for the presence of a touchscreen, but it wasn't a polished experience on the first Venu.
+It decided to tweak the UI to cater to the presence of a touchscreen, but it wasn't a polished experience on the first Venu.
 Things got better on the Venu 2 in terms of bringing the user interface more in line with other Garmin watches.

 You'll still primarily use the physical buttons to dig into settings and start tracking a workout, but you can swipe to see Glances (widgets) and tap those Glances to expand and open them.
-It's all pretty straightforward and the touchscreen is a help more than a hinderance here.
+It's all pretty straightforward and the touchscreen is a help more than a hindrance here.